icon

 Will mortgages in Canada continue to increase in 2025?

-Monthly payments, however, should be lower due to decreasing interest rates and mortgage measures in place.
+Furthermore, monthly payments should be lower due to decreasing interest rates and more laxed mortgage measures in place.
 Those measures include 30-year amortization for insured mortgages for first-time homebuyers (purchasing new builds or resales) and a $1.5-million mortgage limit (which is an increase from $1 million) for those making a down payment of less than 20%.

-Going into 2025, mortgage should be both more affordable and obtainable, especially for new homebuyers.
-That said, new mortgage loan amounts will be higher due to higher interest rates associated with protracted mortgages and higher borrowing amounts.
+Going into spring of 2025, mortgage should be both more affordable and obtainable, especially for new homebuyers.

 Victor Tran ,